MaterializeInc/materialize/doc/user/content/ingest-data/mysql/mysql-debezium.md

 ---
 title: "MySQL CDC using Kafka and Debezium"
-description: "How to propagate Change Data Capture (CDC) data from a MySQL database to Materialize"
+description: "How to propagate Change Data Capture (CDC) data from a MySQL database to Materialize using Kafka and Debezium"
 aliases:
   - /guides/cdc-mysql/
   - /integrations/cdc-mysql/
   - /connect-sources/cdc-mysql/
   - /ingest-data/cdc-mysql/
-menu:
-  main:
-    parent: "mysql"
-    name: "Using Kafka and Debezium"
-    identifier: "mysql-dbz"
 ---

+{{< warning >}}
+You can use [Debezium](https://debezium.io/) to propagate Change Data Capture(CDC) data to Materialize from a MySQL database, but we **strongly recommend** using the native [MySQL](/sql/create-source/mysql/) source instead.
+{{</ warning >}}

+{{< guided-tour-blurb-for-ingest-data >}}

 Change Data Capture (CDC) allows you to track and propagate changes in a MySQL database to downstream consumers based on its binary log (`binlog`).
-In this guide, we'll cover how to use Materialize to create and efficiently maintain real-time materialized views on top of CDC data.
+In this guide, we'll cover how to use Materialize to create and efficiently maintain real-time query results on top of CDC data using Kafka and Debezium.

-{{< tip >}}
-{{< guided-tour-blurb-for-ingest-data >}}
-{{< /tip >}}

 ## Kafka + Debezium

-You can use [Debezium](https://debezium.io/) and the [Kafka source](/sql/create-source/kafka/#using-debezium) to propagate CDC data from MySQL to Materialize.
+You can use [Debezium](https://debezium.io/) and the [Kafka source](/sql/create-source/kafka/#using-debezium) to propagate CDC data from MySQL to Materialize in the unlikely event that using the [native MySQL source](/sql/create-source/mysql/) is not an option.
 Debezium captures row-level changes resulting from `INSERT`, `UPDATE` and `DELETE` operations in the upstream database and publishes them as events to Kafka using Kafka Connect-compatible connectors.

-### Database setup
+### A. Configure database

 Before deploying a Debezium connector, you need to ensure that the upstream database is configured to support [row-based replication](https://dev.mysql.com/doc/refman/8.0/en/replication-rbr-usage.html).